Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Ensemble conditional mean filter

-The mean of the posterior density $\pi_{\rvQ^f | \rvY^f}(\cdot | \widehat{\vy})$ coincides with the CM evaluated at $\widehat{\vy}$, $\phi_{\rvQ^f} (\widehat{\vy})$; hence, it is desirable to design a filter such that its assimilated {\rv } also has the mean value $\phi_{\rvQ^f} (\widehat{\vy})$.
+The mean of the posterior PDF $\pi_{\rvQ^f | \yob}$ coincides with the CM evaluated at $\yob$, $\phi_{\rvQ^f} (\yob)$; hence, it is desirable to design a filter such that its updated {\rv } also has the mean value $\phi_{\rvQ^f} (\yob)$.
 This filter should also agree with the KF in the case of the linear-Gaussian setting.
-The CMF proposed by Matthies et al. \cite{Matthies2016a} fulfills these requirements.
-The CMF formulates the assimilated {\rv} as follows
+The CMF proposed by Lei and Bickel in~\cite{lei2011moment} fulfills these requirements.
+The CMF formulates the updated {\rv} as follows

-The transformation in Eq.~(\ref{eq:ce_filter}) is a nonlinear approximation of the general form $\mathcal{T}$ in Eq.~(\ref{eq:general_form_filter}).
-Although the CMF was previously proposed \cite{Matthies2016a}, the literature focused only on the linear version, i.e., using Lemma~\ref{lemma:linear} for approximating the CM.
-This linear version will be discussed in more detail in Remark~\ref{remark:generalized_linear_filter}.
-Here, we aim to develop a nonlinear approximation of the CMF.
-The useful theoretical properties of the CMF, particularly its relation to the (En)KF and the posterior distribution, are discussed in the following theorem.
+The transformation in Eq.~\eqref{eq:ce_filter} is a nonlinear version of the general form $\mathcal{T}$ in Eq.~(\ref{eq:general_form_filter}).
+Moreover, we show here that, though the covariance of the CMF updated RV does not match the posterior covariance, it coincides with the expected conditional covariance.
+These properties of the CMF are formulated in the following theorem.